 h.
-Data about your COVID-19 vaccination
+Data about your COVID vaccination (data in the COVID vaccination certificate)

-In the app, it is possible to add your vaccination certificates that you received when you were vaccinated.
+In the app, it is possible to add your official vaccination certificates (digital COVID certificates) that you received when you were vaccinated.
 Requesting a digital vaccination certificate is voluntary.
 If you choose to use this service, you will receive a printout with a QR code at the time of your vaccination.
-This will contain the following data about your COVID-19 vaccination in encoded form:
+This will contain the following data about your COVID vaccination in encoded form:

-- Personal data (last name, first name, date of birth) - Information about the vaccine (disease, vaccine, product, manufacturer) - Vaccination information (dose number, total doses, date of vaccination, country, issuer) - · Unique certificate identifier.
+- Personal data (last name, first name, date of birth) - Information about the vaccine (disease, vaccine, product, manufacturer) - Vaccination information (dose number, total doses, date of vaccination, country, issuer) - Unique certificate identifier.